How to Tile a Shower

 Place Your Tile

-At this point, you should know what tile you will be using.
+At this point, you should buy your tiles from a tile store if not already.
 Whether you chose a glass tile, ceramic tile, small mosaic tiles, or any other type of tile according to where you will be tiling.

 Creating a layout of how you want your tile to look goes a long way.
 This will provide you with knowledge of your tile.
 If you have to cut tile, you will know what tile to cut.